 - infection

-If treated by your veterinarian with special instruments and procedures, periodontal disease can be slowed or stopped.
+If treated by your veterinarian with specialized instruments and procedures, periodontal disease can be slowed or even stopped.

 Dental Hygiene

-Dental exams, routine use of dental chews, specially designed dental-health diets, and professional dental scaling/polishing are important for a healthy mouth.
-If the tartar is not removed, it builds up under the gums.
-It separates the gums from the teeth to form “pockets” and encourages even more bacterial growth.
-At this point the damage, called periodontal disease, is irreversible.
+Dental exams, routine use of dental chews, specially designed dental-health diets, and professional dental treatments are important for a healthy mouth.
+If the tartar is not removed, bacteria builds up under the gums and leads to irreversible periodontal disease.

 At-Home Dental Care

-Taking care of your dog’s teeth at home will make vet dental visits go that much easier.
-We can recommend products that you can use to care for your dog’s teeth at home.
-Once your dog gets used to it, brushing his teeth once a day can become a fun part of being a pet owner — and it helps to prevent plaque from building up on his teeth over the long run.
+Taking care of your pet's teeth at home will make vet dental visits go that much easier.
+We can recommend products that you can use to care for your pet's teeth at home.
+Once your pet gets used to it, brushing their teeth once a day can become a fun part of being a pet owner — and it helps to prevent plaque from building up on their teeth over the long run.?
+Check out some VOHC-approved products.

 If you’d like to schedule a dental cleaning, call our office at (858) 454-0354.